emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 (1) collecting and updating requirements for the management of energy-efficient networks, and (2) defining use cases for managing energy-efficient networks.

-This draft merges two drafts: [rfc6988bis-green] and [green-bof-reqs].
+This draft merges the drafts [rfc6988bis-green] and [green-bof-reqs].

 Discussion Venues